Create a Great Space Where Multiple Cooks Can Work Together – And Have Fun!

 Additional sinks – You’ve heard house hunters looking for double vanity bathrooms.
 So why not double or triple sinks in the kitchen?
 If you have an island, consider putting in a sink to help with food prep.

 You may not be ready to replace your traditional range – stovetop and oven in one unit – just yet.
-But down the road, a separate oven and cooktop situated in different areas of the kitchen will make life a lot easier for all the cooks in your family.
+But down the road, a separate oven and cooktop situated in different kitchen areas will make life a lot easier for all the cooks in your family.

 An organized pantrywith storage space for small appliances and other kitchen utensils keeps clutter off those countertops and provides easy access to the various needs of the cooks.